Sidney would have been 85 but for road accident – his wife is critical in hospital

 Police said that a female passenger in her 80s, and understood to be his wife Irene, remains in hospital in a critical condition.

-The former grand lecturer of the Grand Orange Lodge of Ireland was also a retired prison officer.
+The former Grand Lecturer of the Grand Orange Lodge of Ireland was also a retired prison office, who lived between Portadown and Tandragee.

 The Grand Orange Lodge of Ireland said in a statement that its members were "deeply saddened" to learn of the death of Mr McIldoon, describing him as Past Grand Lecturer of the Grand Orange Lodge of Ireland.